NorthSeaPark/Forever_Exist/Quant Strategies/Alpha and Beta.md

    u is the residual, unexplained random portion of performance in a given year.

 - A fund with lots of growth stocks and high beta will usually beat the market during a good year for stocks.
 Similarly, a conservative fund that holds bonds will have a low beta and typically outperform the S&P 500 during a poor year for the market.

+- Alpha tells investors whether an asset has consistently performed better or worse than its beta predicts.

+- An alpha of -15 means the investment was far too risky given the return.
+An alpha of zero suggests that an asset has earned a return commensurate with the risk.
+Alpha of greater than zero means an [investment outperformed](https://www.investopedia.com/articles/07/alphabeta.asp), after adjusting for volatility.